anabanami/goodnessGlaciers/Gadi/ISMIP/processing/📚docs/phase_analysis/phase_analysis&batch.md

 To perform a time-dependent phase shift analysis between bedrock topography and ice surface elevation for a single ISSM transient simulation output file.
 Key Features

-    Automatic Parameter Detection: Parses the input filename (e.g., IsmipF_S1_2_2-Transient.nc) to extract simulation parameters like the experiment profile, scenario, and resolution.
+    Automatic Parameter Detection: Parses the input filename (e.g., IsmipF_S1_2_2-Transient.nc) to extract simulation parameters like the experiment profile, scenario, horizontal resolution factor, and vertical resolution factor.

-    Mesh Reconstruction: Reconstructs the original ISSM model mesh using the pyISSM library to correctly map data in space.
+    Mesh Reconstruction: Reconstructs the original ISSM model mesh using the pyISSM library, properly setting miscellaneous attributes before parameterization.

-    Profile Extraction: Extracts 1D data profiles for bedrock and ice surface elevation along a specified x or y coordinate.
+    Profile Extraction: Extracts 1D data profiles for bedrock and ice surface elevation along a specified x or y coordinate, with automatic calculation of analytical unperturbed baselines.

-    Signal Processing: Uses SciPy to perform a cross-correlation between the two profiles, accurately calculating the spatial lag and phase shift for each time step.
+    Signal Processing: Uses SciPy to perform a cross-correlation between the isolated signals (after removing unperturbed baselines), accurately calculating the spatial lag and phase shift for each time step.

-    Comprehensive Output: Generates detailed plots and a text-based summary of the results.
+    Comprehensive Output: Generates detailed plots and a text-based summary of the results, including offset surface plots for better visualization.

 Usage